-Understanding financial aid is covered in detail in this comprehensive PDF by ACT.
+Understanding Financial Aid is covered in detail in this comprehensive PDF by ACT entitled Financial Aid: Paying for College and University

 Personal Identification Numbers (PINs) for the Free Application for Federal Student Aid (FAFSA) do not expire and may be used for several years.
 Parents can use their own PIN to apply for all of their children.
 The PIN is considered an electronic signature, so it should be safeguarded and not shared with anyone.
 If your PIN gets lost or stolen, revisit the www.pin.ed.gov website to apply for a new PIN.